Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 * __Using graphs in an edit window:__

-    * Click with the left mouse button at the location of the start of the range to be selected in the graph/track and release the mouse button.
+    * Click with the left mouse button at the location of the start of the range to be selected in one of the track graphs and release the mouse button.
 A vertical red line jumps to the location of the nearest trackpoint of the track.
-    * Move the mouse to the location of the end of the range to be selected and click with the left mouse button.
+    * Move the mouse to the location of the end of the range to be selected __in the same graph__ and click with the left mouse button. _Warning:_ If a `No go!` icon pops up at the location of the mouse pointer then the mouse was moved out of the graph selected with the first click!

 In both cases the selected range will be highlighted in green color and the required action for the trackpoint range can be selected from the bubble box that pops up.